cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 In general, the better the connection to storage (e.g. SSDs) and the more CPUs you have, the faster the processing with such scripts.

-Now you should have all tools you need to find your own way to have fast turn-around for the production of flat n-tuples.
+Now you should have all tools you need to find your own way to have fast turn-arounds for the production of flat n-tuples.
 Enjoy, and play around with all the possibilities!